sumanyu-21/sumanyu-21.github.io/_posts/2020-10-12-Variational AutoEncoders - A Mathematical Perspective.md

 ## 3) Limitations of AutoEncoders

 The primary purpose of autoencoders is to compress a given vector to a lower dimensional hidden space in an unsupervised manner while preserving much of the information contained.

 However, if we take any arbitrary vector from the hidden space and try to decode it using the decoder, then most likely we will simply be generating a noise.
 This is because the manifold mapping found out by the encoder network is not smooth *(Note: Our optimization problem had no constraint to keep the hidden manifold smooth or continuous)*.

-The encoder network just maps each vector {x}​ to some location in latent space.
+The encoder network just maps each vector $${x}$$​ to some location in latent space.
 Below figure shows the 2 dimensional latent space for MNIST Dataset.
 We can see that transition between different regions in the space is not continuous.
 Therefore, when we sample a random point from this hidden space, it will most likely correspond to a noisy point in original space.

 <center><img src="\Images\Discontinuous Manifold.png"></center>